Let’s start this article by taking a quick look at these graphs below which highlight average ecommerce conversion rates by device:

 If you build or manage ecommerce stores, you’re probably aware that mobile use is increasing at a very rapid rate.

-However, data based on more than 1.9 billion shopping sessions collected by Monetate, clearly shows 'traditional' (aka desktop) web users still have conversion rates more than triple that of those browsing on Smartphones.
+However, data based on more than 1.9 billion shopping sessions collected by Monetate, clearly shows 'traditional' (aka desktop) web users have decreased in terms of conversion rates.

 So, that begs the question: How do we improve the average mobile ecommerce conversions for smartphones?

 Improve your whole website with our complete website optimization series checklist.

 Why Desktops Still Dominate Conversion Rates

 I think we need to start to answer the question of “How do we improve the average mobile ecommerce conversions?” by first identifying what desktop experiences do really well.

 - Internet connectivity on desktop experiences tends to be strong, thus allowing pages and assets to load quickly